Why Shouldn’t I Do My Own Estate Planning?

 A Revocable Living Trust is not a separate legal entity and does not have its own taxpayer identification number, unlike an irrevocable Trust where the Trustmaker gives up all control.
 A Revocable Trust and its Trustmaker share the same Social Security number.
-Trust taxes are filed on the Trustmaker's Form 1040, just as though the Trustmaker continued to hold ownership of the assets personally.
+Trust taxes are filed on the Trustmaker's Form 1040, just as though the Trustmaker continued to personally hold ownership of the assets.

 Phase Two of a Revocable Living Trust: The Trustmaker Becomes Mentally Incapacitated